Denperidge/raindrop-webportal/README.md

 cd raindrop-webportal
 npm install
 ```
-At this point, copy/rename the [.env.example](.env.example) to `.env` and modify its values to your liking
+At this point, copy/rename the [.env.example](.env.example) to `.env` and modify its values to your liking.
+> Note: You probably want to have one entry in `RAINDROP_URLS` to have the name `index` (e.g. `index@https://raindrop.io/username/collection-32639013`).
+Index will be the landing page.
 ```bash
 npm start  # dev server on localhost:8080 npm run data  # pull collection data from Raindrop.io